qubvel-org/segmentation_models.pytorch/README.md

 ##### Input channels
 Input channels parameter allow you to create models, which process tensors with arbitrary number of channels.
-If you use pretrained weights from imagenet - weights of first convolution will be reused for 1- or 2- channels inputs, for input channels > 4 weights of first convolution wil be initialized randomly.
+If you use pretrained weights from imagenet - weights of first convolution will be reused for 1- or 2- channels inputs, for input channels > 4 weights of first convolution will be initialized randomly.
 ```python
 model = smp.FPN('resnet34', in_channels=1)
 mask = model(torch.ones([1, 1, 64, 64]))